Cancer Complications: Confusing Bills, Maddening Errors And Endless Phone Calls

 The chemotherapy — seven or eight rounds, she can't quite remember — drained her.
 "I couldn't put words together in my head," she says.
 She had muscle spasms and developed fevers that landed her in the emergency room.

 As she became weaker, Carol realized she could no longer care for her father at home.
-On a recent morning in early January, she sat down with a nurse from a memory care facility where a space had become available.
-Holding back tears, Carol tells the nurse she knew this day would come.
-"I didn't think it would be so soon and I didn't know under these circumstances."
+On a recent morning in early January, she sat down with a nurse from a memory-care facility where a space had become available.
+Holding back tears, Carol told the nurse she knew this day would come.
+"I didn't think it would be so soon, and I didn't know under these circumstances."

 Different insurers lead to different bills